Note: Not all courses are offered every semester or every academic year.

 SWCL 712—Clinical Social Work Practice with Individuals Experiencing Acute, Chronic, and/or Life Threatening Conditions [3 credits]

-SWCL 714—Social Work Practice in Maternal and Child Health [3 credits]
+SWCL 714—Clinical and Public Health Perspectives in Child and Family Health [3 credits]

 The course examines maternal and child health with a life course perspective.
 The course builds upon theory and policy introduced in the health specialization courses and emphasizes social work services to women, children, and adolescents within the context of the family.
 The curriculum examines a variety of issues affecting the health and well-being of mothers and children.
 Students examine the cultural diversity inherent in our nation’s families and the richness these differences bring to our communities.
 In pursuit of this discovery, the course focuses on both maternal and child health within a historical context and the utility of social work practice methods in the provision of services to this population.
 A strong emphasis is placed on exploring issues with difficult to reach MCH populations and use of evidence-based interventions employing a public health perspective.

 SWCL 715—Mindfulness, Stress Reduction and Self Care [3 credits]

 The psychological, physiological, and sociocultural aspects of stress will be taught in this advanced clinical methods course.
 In addition, traumatic stress, attachment behaviors, and changes in brain structure will be addressed in the first part of this course.
 During the second part, selected stress management techniques will be explored cognitively and experientially.

 SWCL 720—Art Therapy in Clinical Social Work Practice [3 credits]